basakjeet08/First-Angular-App/Angular Logs.md

 ## Module 30 - Course Project - Observables :-

 - How to implement observables and subjects in a project
+- Question -> What is the use case of operators and why not use basic filter methods / Refer to the subject-testing component

 ## Project Work :-